 Disqualifying Issues in a Dental Exam

 The disqualifying medical conditions of the mouth and jaw are listed below.
 The International Classification of Disease (ICD) codes are listed in parentheses following each standard.
 The causes for rejection for appointment, enlistment, and induction (without an approved waiver) are an authenticated history of the following issues.
-If you had any disease in the mouth area that now prohibits you from chewing or swallowing will be disqualifying.
+Any disease in the mouth area that now prohibits you from chewing or swallowing will be disqualifying.

 Jaw Diseases or Tissues Preventing Normal Function